 - Contact Penny Peck:

-Each year, the Unit awards up to four MRC studentships on a competitive basis to eligible students.
+Each year, the Unit awards up to four UKRI/MRC studentships on a competitive basis to eligible students.
 The studentship pays for Cambridge University and College fees, and each student receives a stipend of £16,000 per annum.
-This stipend consists of the basic £13,863 per annum provided by the MRC, plus an additional payment of £2,137 per annum from the Unit's funds.
+This stipend consists of the basic £15,285 per annum provided by the UKRI/MRC, plus an additional payment of £715 per annum from the Unit's funds.
 The Ph D studentships are awarded for either three or four years of study.

-Students who either are UK nationals or have established UK residency are eligible for the award of a full MRC studentship.
-Students from the EU are entitled to receive a fees only award.
-However, there are additional circumstances that can qualify an EU student for a full award.
-For details about these circumstances, please contact Penny Peck:
+Students who either are UK nationals or have established UK residency are eligible for the award of a full UKRI/MRC studentship.

-Overseas (non-EU) students can be considered for studentships under a scheme administered by the University of Cambridge.
-Details are given in the Graduate Studies Prospectus of the University of Cambridge.
+Overseas (including EU) students can be considered for funding under a scheme administered by the University of Cambridge.
+Details are given in the Postgraduate Studies Prospectus of the University of Cambridge.
 They include the Gates Cambridge Scholarships.
 If you wish to be considered for one of these awards, you must first be accepted by one of this Unit’s Ph D supervisors.
-See “How to apply”.

 Details of current projects are available on www.findaphd.com

 For further details about these projects, please contact the appropriate supervisor directly by e-mail.
-Alternatively, write to Penny Peck, Postgraduate Secretary, MRC Mitochondrial Biology Unit, Hills Road, Cambridge CB2 0XY or e-mail her at: .
+Alternatively, write to Penny Peck, Postgraduate Secretary, MRC Mitochondrial Biology Unit, University of Cambridge, The Keith Peters Building, Cambridge Biomedical Campus, Hills Road, Cambridge CB2 0XY or e-mail her at: .